Rajpratik71/Mininet-wiki/Cluster Edition (Prototype) (Under Construction).md

 The difference between Cluster Edition and standard Mininet comes down to the communication between nodes, and the creation of nodes.

-* *Communication:* In standard Mininet, there are no remote nodes, so each link is created with a virtual ethernet pair.
+* *Communication between nodes:* In standard Mininet, there are no remote nodes, so each link is created with a virtual ethernet pair.
 However, in Cluster Edition, we must communicate with remote nodes on each machine.
-In this case, ssh tunnels replace virtual ethernet pairs when communicating between nodes on different machines.
+In this case, `ssh` tunnels replace virtual ethernet pairs when communicating between nodes on different machines.
+In the future, we plan to add additional tunnel types such as GRE tunnels.

-* *Creating Remote Nodes:* During startup, only one instance of mininet is created on an arbitrary machine in the cluster.
-This machine creates its own local nodes, and also sends commands via ssh to each machine to create remote nodes.
-The commands that are run on each machine resemble the same commands that are always run during startup, but through an ssh connection.
-This means there is no daemon, and only one mininet instance running across the cluster.
+* *Creation of Nodes:* During startup, only one instance of mininet is created on an arbitrary machine in the cluster.
+This machine creates its own local nodes, and also creates remote nodes via (shared) `ssh` connections to remote Mininet servers.
+The commands that are run on each machine resemble the same commands that are run during local node startup, but are run through an `ssh` connection to the remote server.
+This means there are no remote node daemons, and only one mininet instance running across the cluster.

 <a name=issues></a>